omariosc/AI-ELT/README.md

-# Artificial Intelligence Enchanced Laparoscopic Training (AI-ELT)
+# Artificial Intelligence Enhanced Laparoscopic Training (AI-ELT)

-The AI-ELT dataset will be available with all the annotations in this repository soon.
+- The AI-ELT dataset and all the annotations will soon be available in this repository.
 Click "Watch" on the repository to be notified when it is uploaded.
+- The repository code accompanying the MSc project can be found [here](https://github.com/omariosc/msc-surgical-tool-tracking/).
+- The accompanying report can be found [here](https://github.com/omariosc/msc-report/).